The Best Hotels in Amman, Jordan

 Courtesy of Amman Rotana / Expedia

-Rotana Hotel is the first towered hotel in Amman, located in the “New Downtown” of the capital, Abdali Boulevard.
-This establishment is so unique to the city of Amman that it was ranked as the hotel with the best value.
+Rotana Hotel is located in the “new downtown” of the capital, Abdali Boulevard.
+It’s so unique to the city of Amman that it was ranked as the hotel with the best value.

 Courtesy of Al-Qasr Metropole Hotel / Expedia

-If you are seeking a less luxurious hotel, but with benefits of location and antiquity, this hotel is your gem.
-The Al Qasr Metropole nestles in Shmeisani, a serene neighbourhood surrounded by all necessities such as banks, supermarkets, pharmacies, gyms, and more.
+If you’re seeking a less luxurious hotel, but with benefits of location and antiquity, this hotel is your gem.
+The Al Qasr Metropole nestles in Shmeisani, a serene neighbourhood surrounded by all necessities such as banks, supermarkets, pharmacies, gyms and more.

 Courtesy of Millennium Hotel / Expedia

-The Grand Millennium Hotel has been established in the dynamic part of Shmeisani, where restaurants, pubs, bars, liquor stores, and a long street of cafes can be found.
-Housing the famous Sky Lounge, this hotel will make your stay a party-filled one.
+The Grand Millennium Hotel is located in Amman’s dynamic Shmeisani neighbourhood, where restaurants, pubs, bars, liquor stores and a long street of cafes can be found.
+Housing the Sky Lounge, this spot will make your stay a party-filled one.

 Amar Grover contributed additional reporting to this article.